adefee/Joker-ESO/README.md

 ## Build
 v8.3.0+: Run `npm install` and then `npm run build` to create a zip file of the addon in the `dist` folder.

+When version is incremented, it needs to be updated in the following files:
+- `package.json`
+- `Joker.txt`
+- `variables.lua`
+- `README.md`

 ## Development

 ### Code Structure